lokanta/lokanta.github.io/dana.md

 ### Frequently Asked Questions About Meal Invitations

 **What happens at a House Dana?**
-Inviting the Sangha to your household to offer a meal is a beautiful Buddhist tradition thousands of years old.
+Inviting the Sangha to your household to offer a meal is a beautiful Buddhist tradition that is thousands of years old.
 You can invite the monks for:

 - 3 refuges and 5 precepts
 - Anumodana and sharing of merits